 Scan a document to PDF and use PDFpen to turn it into a searchable, editable PDF.
-In this blog post, we’ll show you how!
+In this blog post, we show you how!

-Converting a paper document to a PDF has many benefits:
+Converting a paper document to a PDF has these advantages:

 - PDF files don’t take up physical space.

 - PDF files are less vulnerable to fires, moisture and other damage.

 - You can easily edit the content of a PDF using a PDF editor.